 Programs / Life Savers

-Life Savers is a high school education program that encourages individuals to share their informed decisions about organ, eye and tissue donation with their loved ones by having a conversation…because the conversation matters.
+Life Savers is a high school classroom presentation that encourages individuals to share their informed decisions about organ, eye and tissue donation with their loved ones by having a conversation…because the conversation matters.
 This program is offered free of charge.

 Presentations are designed to reach classrooms of any size and are often offered to health, psychology, sociology, science, physical education and drivers’ education classes.
 High schools may choose an assembly format as well, that may be designed to meet the needs of your school community.